jnguyen1098/wyvern/README.md

 # Wyvern

-Scrapes the [uoguelph.ca](https://uoguelph.ca) courselist and writes it all to a .CSV file
+Scrapes the [uoguelph.ca](https://uoguelph.ca) courselist and writes it all to a .CSV file thanks to BeautifulSoup